cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vcloud/deploying_to_vcloud_director.md

    1. Update the instance of `x.x.x.x` with one of the IPs from the block assigned to you.
 Change the other IP addresses `n.n.n.n`  to match your network’s netmask, gateway, DNS and NTP server addresses.
    2. Under the vcds section, replace `v.v.v.v` with the address of the vCloud instance and enter your vCloud credentials.
-   3. change the cloud_properties name:cf-net to the name of the external network
+   3. Change the cloud_properties name:cf-net to the name of the external network.
-   4. you may choose to have your micro_bosh deploy on a distinct vcloud instance that the one it is running on.
-If so, change the apply_spec/properties/cloud section.
+   4. You may choose to have your micro\_bosh deploy on a different vcloud instance than the one it is running on.
+If so, change the apply\_spec/properties/cloud section.
-   5. Save the file
+   5. Save the file.

 ##Deploying Micro BOSH##